EZ80VEGA/data_analysis_portfolio/README.md

 - [Contact](#contact)

 ## Projects
-Here you will find the most current projects that exemplify my skills.
+Below you will find current projects I have worked on.

 ## Excel

 ### Customer Data Order Dashboard

-**Issue:** Our company's sales department want to know how frequently each of our customers buy from us.
-They need to improve their numbers and want to find out if they can reach out to those who less frequently order from us.
+**Issue:** Our company's sales department wants to know the frequency of when our customers place orders.
+The goal is to find those that are less frequent to place orders and make an attempt to strengthen the relationship.

-**Solution:** Build a customer orders dashboard where we can view each individual customers previous orders and can be shared among each of the teams members without any issue.
+**Solution:** Build an interactive customer orders dashboard where we can view each individual customers previous orders and can be shared among each of the teams members without any issue.

 **Topics:**
 - VBA